RockLib/RockLib.Logging/README.md

 * Console Log Provider
   * Provider to write all logged messages to the active console
 * Email Log Provider
-  * Provider to end logging events to an email address.
+  * Provider to send logging events to an email address.
 * File Log Provider
   * Provider to output the log based on the Formatter to a flat file
 * Rolling File Log Provider